 What Are Modular Buildings?

-They are sectional, prefabricated structures consisting of one, two or multiple building components called modules.
+They are sectional, semi-permanent, prefabricated structures consisting of one, two or multiple building components called modules.

-These individual modules are constructed in a factory setting and transported to site where they can be combined together to form a wide variety of building functions.
+These individual modules are constructed in a factory setting and transported to the site where they can be combined to form a wide variety of building functions.

 Modules can be connected side-by-side, end-to-end, or stacked up to four storeys high, to create a semi-permanent structure with a minimum lifespan of 25 plus years.

-Interested in seeing how they are installed on site?
-Take a look at our video blog post on modular building installation for a recent project overview.
+Finally, if you’d like to see how they are installed on-site, watch our six-minute time-lapse video on modular building installation for a recent project overview.

 - Speed: Using pre-fabricated building modules saves you build time and ensures your project isn’t delayed by bad weather.